DWAK-ATTK/install-edge/README.md

 ```
 Flags:
  --quiet           Supresses all console messages except uncaught exceptions.

  --force           Skips "Edge already installed" check.

+ --browser<value>  Select which browser you would like to install.
+                   Valid values are "edge", "firefox", and "chrome".
+A value of "all" will specify all known browsers.
+                   Multiple flags may be present.  e.g. `--browser:edge --browser:chrome`
+                   DEFUALT: "edge"

+--download-only    Only download the installers, but do not run them.

  --query           Only displays the installed version of Edge and its components.
                    --quiet has no effect with --query.

  --help            Show the usage screen.
 No other parameters will be considered when this one is present.
 ```